 15 Things You Didn’t Know Leonardo da Vinci Influenced

 Leonardo da Vinci wore many hats—painter, mathematician, inventor, and paleontologist were just some of the titles that might describe him.
-Here are 15 areas of modern life that you might not know were influenced by the work of the 15th-century Italian genius, in honor of his 564th birthday.
+Here are 15 areas of modern life that you might not know were influenced by the work of the 15th-century Italian genius.

 Leonardo may have been the first person to record the discovery of a rare fossil called Paleodictyon, which appears as a hexagonal shape in sediment.
 Even today, scientists are still trying to figure out what exactly makes these fossil shapes, thought to be indicative of an animal burrowing into the sea floor.
 In understanding that fossils were the remains of ancient life, Leonardo expressed some of the first modern ideas about paleontology.
 He is considered the founding father of ichnology, the study of behavioral traces of plants and animals.